What's Going On Around The World Today

 HERE ARE THE TOP STORIES

-A new era of optimism inside the Sanders campaign has arrived.
-After he improved his performance with black voters in Michigan, Sanders is now focusing on Cleveland and Chicago, large Midwestern cities whose states vote on Tuesday.
-So far, black voters have favored Clinton, BuzzFeed News’ Darren Sands writes.
+Republicans: Donald Trump is the frontrunner heading into tomorrow’s South Carolina primary, with a significant lead over his main rivals Ted Cruz and Marco Rubio, according to a Fox News poll.

-Looking for some Thursday night plans?
-The Republicans are debating each other in Florida tonight.
+Tensions are taking a holy turn.
+Pope Francis called Trump’s plan to build a wall at the U.S.-Mexico border non-Christian.
+In turn, Trump called Pope Francis “disgraceful” and “a pawn” for questioning his Christian faith.

-For all updates about the 2016 U.S. elections and other stories, download the BuzzFeed News app for iOS and Android.
+If you want the latest updates as the caucus and primary unfold, download the BuzzFeed News app for iOS and Android (available in U.S. app stores only).

 WE’RE KEEPING AN EYE ON